maxhbr/LDBcollector/md/OFL-1.1.md

                                 "name": "Combining Modified Font Software"
                             }
                         ],
                         "_str": "Description: The copyright notice or license is included in a text file, human-readable header, or machine-readable metadata field contained in a text or binary file if the field is easily viewable by the user.
 Font Software means the set of files that the copyright holder identifies as such Font Software under this License.
-Font Software includes source files, build scripts, and documentation.\nActions:\n- Distributing font software (Distribute the acquired font software as is)\n- Distribute Modified Font Software\n- Embedding font software\n- Incorporate modified font software\n- Combining font software\n- Combining Modified Font Software\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice in the license\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n\n", "conditions": {
+Font Software includes source files, build scripts, and documentation.\nActions:\n- Distributing font software (Distribute the acquired font software as is)\n- Distribute Modified Font Software\n- Embedding font software\n- Incorporate modified font software\n- Combining font software\n- Combining Modified Font Software\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice in the license\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n", "conditions": {
                             "AND": [
                                 {